DanteNardulli/AI_Learning/README.md

 What Are My Ethical Responsibilities to the End User and the Organization?

 Ethical responsibility in computer science involves ensuring that systems are safe, transparent, and fair.
 As a developer, I must consider how algorithms affect users and organizations, especially regarding privacy, bias, and accountability.
-For example, while the Pirate Agent operates in a simulated environment, similar reinforcement learning systems used in real-world applications—like autonomous vehicles or recommendation systems—must be designed to avoid harm and protect user data.
+For example, while the Pirate Agent operates in a simulated environment, similar reinforcement learning systems used in real-world applications—like autonomous vehicles or recommendation systems must be designed to avoid harm and protect user data.
 Ethically, I am responsible for ensuring that my code performs reliably, that the results are interpretable, and that the system aligns with the organization’s goals without compromising user trust or safety.

 Conclusion